-How are children involved?
+How are children involved in domestic abuse?

 In a relationship where there is domestic abuse, children will witness the abuse in a number of different ways.
 They may see or hear or even be involved in the abuse.
-People may believe that children are unaware of what was happening, but they can often remember exactly what happened.
-Besides the possible physical abuse, children will almost certainly suffer emotional abuse by being shouted at, told they are stupid or are not trying hard enough, or are given mixed messages by being favoured one moment and put-down the next.
+People may believe that children are unaware of what was happening, but they can often remember it exactly.
+Besides possible physical abuse, children will almost certainly suffer emotional abuse by being shouted at, told they are stupid or are not trying hard enough, or are given mixed messages by being favoured one moment and put-down the next.
 These emotionally damaging actions often have a long-lasting effect on the children.

 How are children affected by domestic abuse?

-It is very upsetting for children to see one of their parents/step-parent/partner abusing or attacking the other either physically or emotionally.
+It is very upsetting for children to see one of their parents/step-parent/parent's partner abusing or attacking the other either physically or emotionally.
 How the child is affected depends on each individual child, their age and gender, how much they witness and whether or not they are personally involved in the abuse.
 Domestic abuse is relevant to the child's present and future well-being, and there is a significant overlap with child abuse.

 Babies: excessive crying, failure to gain weight, asthma or other allergies, exaggerated startle responses/stiffness, sad facial expressions, lack of interest